A little known fact is that in addition to the required diet after the gastric sleeve surgery, there is also a preoperative diet.

 There are multiple ways to carry it out and the exact diet you should follow is directly related to the bariatric group where you decide to have surgery, so it is difficult to provide specific guidelines on what constitutes this diet.

-What we can share with you is what we do in Obesity Free and how we decide the duration and characteristics of preoperative diet:
+What we can share with you is what we do in Obesity Free and how we decide the duration and characteristics of the gastric sleeve preoperative diet:

 When a patient is already in the process for surgery with us, we need to know exactly your current weight to take it as a starting point in planning / duration of the diet, which although could be considered strict, based on our experience we believe that is the best way to introduce the patient to the new lifestyle that is about to begin.